 Jet Ski (PWC) Licence

 The course normally takes place at the end of a scheduled boat licence course or as a stand-alone course that lasts around one hour.
-Applicants who have already received their boat licence and are requiring their PWC licence are welcome to sit in on the boat licence course as a refresher when it is run in conjunction.
+Applicants who have already received their boat licence and are requiring their PWC licence are welcome to sit in on the boat licence course as a refresher when it is run in conjunction (free of charge).
 The Jet Ski course consists of a written assessment.
 Once the Jet Ski (PWC) course and exam have been finalised, you will need to complete a licence application form that we supply to you.
 You then need to present the licence form and fee to a Government Service Centre in NSW.
 There is no need for additional testing as you are now qualified for a JET SKI (PWC) LICENCE.